nadeemlab/SPT/analysis_replication/README.md

 # Reproducible analyses

-The scripts in this directory reproduce the analyses of the curated datasets, in the order they are mentioned in the article.
+The scripts in this directory reproduce the analyses of the curated datasets, in almost exactly the same order that they are mentioned in the article.

 These scripts were written as a record of usage of the dashboard web application, which provides the same results.